 The Charter was written by the Scottish Government, Tenants, Landlords, and other people who are interested in Housing and The Charter.

 The Government has agreed to do the things that are written in the Charter.
 This means that ARK needs to do what it says in the Charter.

 An outcome is simply a result.
 It is something you want to happen and that you can plan for.

 The Scottish Housing Charter has 7 different sections that tell you the results, or outcomes, you should expect from ARK.
 There are 16 outcomes in total.

 Read the key outcomes and standards that you can expect from ARK.

 Download our easy read leaflet about the Scottish Social Housing Charter

 This year we produced a report for each Local Authority area.
-The 2018-2019 Housing Report for the Edinburgh area (PDF, 1.5KB, opens in new window) or 2016-2017 Housing Report Easy Read is ARK’s third Annual Report for tenants about how ARK is doing as a landlord since the Scottish Social Housing Charter was introduced.
+The 2018-2019 Housing Report for the Edinburgh area (PDF, 1.5KB, opens in new window) or 2016-2017 Housing Report Easy Read is ARK’s fourth Annual Report for tenants about how ARK is doing as a landlord since the Scottish Social Housing Charter was introduced.
 If you would like a copy of the one applicable to area in which you live, please contact us.

-Fiona Ross, ARK's Housing Manager, welcomed the findings of the report:
+Fiona Ross, Head of Housing Services, welcomed the findings of the report: